orlox/stars_2024_2025/docs/src/8_SE_codes.md

 where we have indexed the isotope mass fractions $X^l$ with an index $l=1,...,N$.

 #### Convergence
 These difference equations represent an **approximation** of the full differential equations, the accuracy of which can be improved by reducing $\Delta t$ and $\Delta m$.
-A good approach is to choose $m_i$ for each $j$ such, that all variables change by less than a predefined upper limit between points $i+1$ and $i-1$. *Spatial convergence* of the stellar model is achieved when the change in variables is reduced such that the numerical solution no longer depends on the $\Delta m$.
+A good approach is to choose $m_i$ for each equation such, that all variables change by less than a predefined upper limit between points $i+1$ and $i-1$. *Spatial convergence* of the stellar model is achieved when the change in variables is reduced such that the numerical solution no longer depends on the $\Delta m$.
 Similarly, *temporal convergence* is achieved when the change in the variables is reduced till independence on $\Delta t$.

 #### The full discretized system
 If we now introduce the index $j=1,...,I+4$ to label the different equations of stellar evolution, we can write the entire system 1-5 for the cell $i$ in the compact form below: